InsideClimateNews/2025-08-chicago-lead-service-lines/README.md

 Data and code to reproduce the analysis underlying the stories and interactive map analyzing the city of Chicago's problems with lead water service lines published on Aug.
 28 by [Inside Climate News](https://insideclimatenews.org/news/28082025/chicago-lead-water-pipes-map/), Grist, and WBEZ.

-Contains the following R scripts and Jupyter workbooks:
+### Contains the following R scripts and Jupyter notebooks:

 `acs.R` This pulls socioeconomic and race/ethnicity data from the 2023 5-year American Community Survey (ACS) for Census tracts in Chicago.